 You can click on the link on the right to check it out.
 Personally, I’m a big fan of Audible, so there is a link down at the bottom for that as well.
 Plus, new members always get their first book free—added bonus!

 Also, we are still celebrating!
 For the next two days you can still grab the Mist Falcon Kindle edition for 99¢.
 So, click over, grab your audio book for a single credit (or free for new users) and grab the ebook for super cheap!

 Thanks everyone for your support.
-Grab your copy of Mist Falcon for pennies, Read with Joy, and prepare to Listen with Joy.
+Grab your copy of Mist Falcon in whatever format you like best and Read with Joy.